How many Aboriginal and Torres Strait Islander people are on the NDIS?

 The AIHW defines cultural safety as care that is judged by the person receiving it, not the person giving it — care that understands culture, acknowledges difference, and is actively respectful of it, so that no interaction leaves a person feeling diminished.4 In disability support, that's the difference between a plan someone uses and one they quietly walk away from.

-The NDIA's own First Nations Strategy commits the scheme to becoming more equitable, culturally safe and community-centred for First Nations people with disability — recognising that access alone isn't enough without support that's delivered safely.5
+The NDIA's own First Nations Strategy 2025–2030 commits the scheme to becoming more equitable, culturally safe and community-centred for First Nations people with disability — recognising that access alone isn't enough without support that's delivered safely.5 The gap it responds to is real and measured: the Disability Royal Commission reported in 2023 that First Nations NDIS participants were 28% less likely to receive care through the scheme than non-Indigenous participants.6

 Aboriginal NDIS support in Sydney with Tegrity

 Tegrity Services is an Aboriginal-owned NDIS provider with Aboriginal support workers, coordinators and participants.
-We offer culturally safe support work and support coordination across Sydney — and you can ask to be matched with an Aboriginal worker or coordinator.
+We offer culturally safe support work and support coordination across our listed Sydney service areas — and you can ask to be matched with an Aboriginal worker or coordinator.
 Everyone is welcome.
-If you'd like to talk it through, send a referral and we'll be in touch the same business day.
+If you'd like to talk it through, send a referral and we'll confirm receipt and explain the next step.
+You can also read our guide to First Nations Connect and the NDIS.